 WooCommerce is known as an open source software – it’s free to install, but you’ll need to find and pay for your own web hosting, security, and website themes.
 That’s really simple to do, however.

-If you like the sound of WordPress, then you’ll need to find a hosting provider.
+If you like the sound of WordPress and WooCommerce, then you’ll need to find a hosting provider.
 WordPress itself recommends Bluehost as the best option, and we totally agree.
-It comes with WordPress-specific price plans to make your life much easier, and it boasts a brilliant server uptime to ensure your alcohol website never has any performance hiccups.
+It comes with WooCommerce-specific price plans to make your life much easier, and it boasts a brilliant server uptime to ensure your alcohol website never has any performance hiccups.

 Ask friends, family, and colleagues to test your website before you publish it.
 That way, you’ll gain an outsider’s perspective on how your website looks and feels, which should help you create the perfect experience for your future customers.